USC-ACTLab/crazyswarm/docs/usage.rst

 None
 """"

 The usage of a motion capture system can be disabled by selecting ``none``.
-This is useful for on-board solutions such as the Ultra-Wideband localization system (UWB), or dead-reckoning using the flow-deck.
+This is useful for on-board solutions such as the Ultra-Wideband localization system (UWB), LightHouse, or dead-reckoning using the flow-deck.

 Configure Marker Arrangement